emlys/python-gettext-demo/README.md

 # python-gettext-demo
-Minimal example of translating an application with python gettext, including packaging and language switching at runtime
+Minimal example of translating an application with python `gettext`, including packaging and language switching at runtime

+Illustrates `gettext` with a simple command line application that repeatedly prompts you to enter a language code, then displays a message translated to your language.
+A sample language is provided.
+Entering the language code `ll` will display the "translated" message `fσσ вαя вαz`.
+Entering any other value will fall back to the default message `foo bar baz`.

 Project structure:
 ```